If you are looking for an easy-to-care-for freshwater fish, the Scarlet Badis is the fish for you.

 Scarlet Badis are fussy eaters.
 In the wild, they are micro predators and will eat small crustaceans, larvae, worms, insects, and other small zooplankton.

 If you want them to thrive in your aquarium you will have to replicate their wild diet as much as possible.
 They refuse flake foods.
-They might eat small size pellet only if they are actively sinking in the water.
+They might eat small size pellets only if they are actively sinking in the water.

 This species is prone to obesity and diseases.
 Low-quality food should be avoided.

 A well-balanced, diversified diet is the ideal way to keep them healthy and let them thrive in your aquarium.

 Knowing how to properly clean your tank is the secret to keeping a Scarlet Badis healthy.
-Poor water quality is the main causes for infectious diseases.
+Poor water quality is the main cause of infectious diseases.

 Not much is known about diseases that they can develop in aquariums.